 A major purpose of the residence requirements for graduate degrees is to ensure that the student has an opportunity to benefit from the advantages of a university environment.
-These advantages include accessibility to the library, laboratory, and other physical facilities, and also the opportunity to participate in seminars and a variety of cultural activities.
-Equally important to the graduate student are the advantages of becoming acquainted with the faculty and other students on a personal and professional basis.
+These advantages include accessibility of library, laboratory, other physical facilities, and the opportunity to participate in seminars and a variety of cultural activities.
+Equally important to the graduate student are the advantages of becoming acquainted with the faculty and other students on a personal and a professional basis.
 A student "in residence" is expected to devote most of his or her time and energy to graduate studies under the direction of the student's advisory committee chair and the advisory committee.
-Another major purpose of the residence requirements for graduate degrees is to ensure that the faculty have the opportunity to properly evaluate the student and his or her development, to guide and direct his or her studies, and to determine competency.
+Additionally, the residence requirements for graduate degrees are to ensure that the faculty can properly evaluate the student and his or her development, to guide and direct his or her studies, and to determine competency.
 The minimum time required to qualify for an advanced degree varies with the ability and preparation of the student.
 A student may find it necessary to extend his/her studies beyond the minimum requirements.
-Please note that University policy does not allow more than four courses in a doctoral program by distance (online, electronic to the group, or off-campus face-to-face).
+Please note that University policy does not allow more than four courses in a doctoral program by distance (online, electronic to group, or off-campus face-to-face).